 According to a U.S. News and World Report article, What Generosity Does to Your Brain and Life Expectancy, studies have consistently shown that giving makes people feel good as the body responds by producing “happiness” chemicals such as dopamine, endorphins and oxytocin.
 Selfless actions like volunteering or donating money can help to decrease the risk and symptoms of depression and stress.
 One study even found that giving time and assistance to others also reduced the mortality risk tied to stress, a known risk factor for many chronic diseases.

-Another study published in the Journal of Health Psychology found that volunteerism reduced mortality rates more than exercising four times weekly and attending church regularly, which is also linked to improved mental health and a longer life.
-People who volunteered for two or more causes had a 63 percent lower mortality rate than those who didn't volunteer during the study period.
+Another study published in the Journal of Health Psychology found that volunteerism reduced mortality rates more than exercising four times weekly and attending religious services regularly, which is also linked to improved mental health and a longer life.
+People who volunteered for two or more causes had a 63 percent lower mortality rate than those who didn’t volunteer during the study period.

 Many believe it is better to give than to receive.
 Giving may make us happy.
 The research seems to confirm that giving in various forms contributes to our well-being.
 It has been said that giving is good for the soul.
 But it turns out that it is not just good in December.
 In fact, there’s plenty of evidence that giving is good all year long.